As Russia-Ukraine crisis drags on support for toppled pro-Russian President Viktor Yanukovich dwindles.

 Pro-Russian activists carrying automatic weapons seized government buildings in the town about 150km from the Russian border on Saturday, and set up barricades on the outskirts of Slovyansk.

-Avakov also reportedly warned residents of the city to stay indoors, in anticipation of clashes between the armed men and Ukrainian security forces.
+Avakov also reportedly warned residents of the city to stay indoors, in anticipation of clashes between the gunmen and Ukrainian security forces.

 “Pass it on to all civilians: they should leave the centre of town, not come out of their apartments, and not go near the windows,” Avakov was quoted as saying.

-Ukraine accuses Russia of trying to deepen violence and chaos in Ukraine.
-The Kremlin, it says, wants to undermine presidential elections on May 25 which aim to set the country back on a normal path after months of turmoil.
+Ukraine accuses Russia of trying to deepen violence and chaos in Ukraine, a former Soviet republic it once ruled.
+The Kremlin, it says, wants to undermine the legitimacy of presidential elections on May 25 which aim to set the country back onto a normal path after months of turmoil.

-He gave warning that any use of force against Russian speakers “would undermine the potential for co-operation”, including talks due to be held on Thursday between Russia, Ukraine, the US and the EU.
+However, Sergey Lavrov, Russian foreign minister, said Ukraine was “demonstrating its inability to take responsibility for the fate of the country”, and cautioned that any use of force against Russian speakers “would undermine the potential for cooperation”, including talks due to be held on Thursday between Russia, Ukraine, the US and the EU.